sponger544/Guide-Cloudflare-NPM-TinyAuth/README.md

 # Cloudflared Tunnel configuration:
 ---

-1. Create a cloudflared tunnel
+1. First, we need to create a route to proxy traffic.
     1. In the `Zero Trust` menu, navigate to Networks > Connectors
     2. Select `Create a tunnel`
     3. Select `Select Cloudflared`